 - Sunday JUNE 28 2:00 PM

-In this broadcast from our 2016 production, soprano Sydney Mancasola and tenor Joseph Dennis star as the young Manon and Chevalier des Grieux, respectively.
-Maestro David Neely conducts and the production is directed by Kristine McIntyre.
+In this Upper Midwest Emmy-winning broadcast of our 2016 production, soprano Sydney Mancasola and tenor Joseph Dennis star as the young Manon and Chevalier des Grieux, with baritones Michael Adams and Troy Cook making their DMMO debuts as Lescaut and de Brétigny, respectively.
+Maestro David Neely conducts, and the production is directed by Kristine McIntyre.

 The Virtual Broadcast